Looking Out For Our Besties – Best & Less

-Over the past 4 years, Safety & Leadership Dimensions has partnered with Best & Less in a number of training initiatives.
+Safety & Leadership Dimensions has partnered with Best & Less in a number of training initiatives.
 Beginning in 2012, we partnered with the B&L WHS team to help their leaders deepen their understanding of safety culture so leaders could demonstrate effective senior safety leadership and guide their teams to ensure the both staff and customers were safe.

 Safety Dimensions & Leadership Dimensions conducted one masterclass session with the Senior Leadership Team and four 2 day sessions for senior executive leaders focused on how to be a WHS leader, to increase hazard near miss reporting and prevent incidents.
 The program also focused on enhancing individual skills in consultation and communication skills to enable the sometimes difficult conversations that lead to engagement and empowerment to improve WHS performance in the workplace.

-In 2014, we partnered with B&L to design and facilitate six ‘coaching and mentoring’ workshops for over 200 B&L store managers across the country.
+We partnered with B&L to design and facilitate six ‘coaching and mentoring’ workshops for over 200 B&L store managers across the country.
 The key outcomes from this program were to provide B&L store managers with:

 - The ability to coach individuals and teams.

 - Skills and ability to provide constructive feedback.